ninya9k/anonstream/README.md

 * CSS is spaghetti (e.g. the PureCSS framework is used sometimes when it might not need be)
 * Fonts are hard-coded and you might not have them
 * AFAIK the FFmpeg command in `stream.sh` only works on Linux, change it for other OSs
-* Stream delay of at least 40 seconds.
+* Slow: stream delay of at least 40 seconds.
 Hopefully this will decrease when congestion control gets into Tor: https://youtu.be/watch?v=zQDbfHSjbnI
 * Most of the code is in `app.py`; it should be split into several files with more narrow purposes.

 ## How it works